Blog & Company News

 As par for the course, research firm Gartner has announced their top 10 strategic technology trends for 2013 at the Gartner Symposium IT Expo in Orlando.

-In a company report, Gartner defines a strategic technology as “one with the potential for significant impact on the enterprise in the next three years.
+, Gartner defines a strategic technology as “one with the potential for significant impact on the enterprise in the next three years.
 Factors that denote significant impact include a high potential for disruption to IT or the business, the need for a major dollar investment, or the risk of being late to adopt.”

 While some of the technologies listed have been around for some time, Gartner says a strategic technology can include one “that has matured and/or become suitable for a wider range of uses.”
 However, it may also include any new emerging technologies that have high potential for disruption to IT or business.

 “We have identified the top 10 technologies that will be strategic for most organizations, and that IT leaders should factor into their strategic planning processes over the next two years,” said David Cearley, vice president and Gartner fellow.
 “This does not necessarily mean enterprises should adopt and invest in all the listed technologies; however companies need to be making deliberate decision about how they fit with their expected needs in the near future.”